 As observability and security data converge in modern multicloud environments, there’s more data than ever to orchestrate and analyze.
 The goal is to turn more data into insights so the whole organization can make data-driven decisions and automate processes.

-In his keynote address on the first day of Perform 2023 in Las Vegas, Dynatrace Chief Technology Officer Bernd Greifeneder and his colleagues discussed how organizations struggle with this problem and how Dynatrace is meeting the moment.
+Dynatrace Chief Technology Officer Bernd Greifeneder and his colleagues discuss how organizations struggle with this problem and how Dynatrace is meeting the moment.

 Grail data lakehouse delivers massively parallel processing for answers at scale